 There are two aspects to organisation: you need to organise your ideas before writing but you also need to organise and maintain a working space.
 A working space needs to a comfortable space with good light and air, but keep in mind your computer is also your working space.
 Make sure your files are organised on your computer and make use of reference managers or folder management to stop the frustration of misplacing / losing a document.

-Footnotes indicate the following: the authority for the assertion made; the attribution for the source, words, or ideas included; and the further reading that may be done if one wants to acquire additional knowledge.
-If you follow these guidelines as to whether something needs a footnote, then you will rarely have issues with plagiarism.
-Usually a paper will rarely have a single paragraph without a footnote.
+References indicate the following: the authority for the assertion made; the attribution for the source, words, or ideas included; and the further reading that may be done if one wants to acquire additional knowledge.
+If you follow these guidelines as to whether something needs a reference, then you will rarely have issues with plagiarism.
+Usually a paper will rarely have a single paragraph without a reference.

-Start doing footnotes from the beginning to save time from having to go back.
-Footnotes give you credibility and will ensure that your research is taken seriously.
+Start doing references from the beginning to save time from having to go back.
+References give you credibility and will ensure that your research is taken seriously.

 You may have the best of the above, but if you use poor language then it won't reflect.
 Editing your own work ensures that you are making sure that your ideas are the ones being expressed.
 Use spell-checking programs, dictionaries and grammar checks to ensure that you haven't missed anything.
 Editing requires time, and sometimes it is better to edit on a hard copy so that you don't miss anything on your screen.

 |Commercial Electronic Databases & the Internet|